 I am quoting a little incident here, just to give you an overview perspective.
 My son is quite literary for his age I would say, and it indeed makes me a proud parent.
 One of the mornings, he had few minutes to spare before his online classes.
 And in that squeeze of time he came up with an incredible poem from nowhere.
 My husband and I were quite spellbound by his thought-scape and choice of words.
 As eager as grandparents are, his grand dad shared the poem to our extended family which garnered sincere appreciation from everyone.

 All this while, my daughter was watching the admirable rise of his brother and as much as she likes him being hailed, there was a twinge of envy.
-She came up to me and said, “I want to be popular too, so I am going to write a song as well”, which she did and indeed a good one.
+She came up to me and said, “I want to be popular too, so I am going to write a song as well.”
+She indeed wrote a good one.
 She even went ahead to sing and record it and then demanded it be shared around with everyone.
 I was amazed at the play of this innate need for self appreciation, validation, and gratification at every age.

 When I delved deeper into this incident it revealed more.
 As much as I felt proud of my son’s writing skills, I felt personally gratified as if I had succeeded in passing on a part of me onto him.
 And further as I thought of my own writing, I realized no matter that I write for personal satisfaction, I undeniably yearn for others approval of it.
 Yes, it matters how many viewers visited the page, how many likes it gathered and how many comments I moderated.
 Unbeknownst, I also enjoy intellectual or philosophical conversations with others because it allures my mental self.